 Controlled Access to the Facility

-A scanning provider should limit access to the areas where records are stored and scanned.
-This can include locked or monitored entry points, controlled access to scanning rooms, and simple sign-in steps for anyone who needs to be onsite.
-These measures help ensure that only trained staff handle your records and that sensitive information isn’t viewed by anyone who shouldn’t have access to it.
+A scanning provider should limit access to areas where records are stored and scanned.
+This may include locked or monitored entry points, restricted access to scanning rooms, and basic sign-in procedures for anyone who needs to be onsite.
+These measures help ensure that only trained staff handle records and that sensitive information is not exposed to unauthorized individuals.

 How Records Are Stored Before and After Scanning

-Records should be kept in a secure, clearly designated area where access is limited to trained staff.
-They shouldn’t be left out in open spaces or stored alongside unrelated projects.
-Keeping everything organized and separated helps prevent mix-ups, protects sensitive information, and ensures that your files stay accounted for throughout the scanning process.
+Records should be stored in secure, clearly designated areas with access limited to trained staff.
+They should not be left in open workspaces or stored alongside unrelated projects.
+Maintaining clear organization and separation helps prevent mix-ups, protects sensitive information, and ensures records remain accounted for throughout the scanning process.

 Keeping Records Secure During Scanning

-During scanning, your records should be handled in a consistent and organized way.
-Related documents need to stay together, files should never be left unattended, and each batch should be returned to its designated storage area when the work for the day is complete.
-This level of structure helps protect sensitive information and ensures your records stay accounted for throughout the scanning process.
+During scanning, records should be handled in a consistent and organized way.
+Related documents need to stay together, files should not be left unattended, and each batch should be returned to its designated storage area when work for the day is complete.
+This level of structure helps protect sensitive information and ensures records remain accounted for throughout the scanning process.

 3. Keeping Your Digital Files Secure Once Scanning Is Complete